Centre for Intelligent Robotics (CIR) · IIIT Allahabad × STEMLearn.AI

 11. Expected Outcomes & Impact

-- Comprehensive, hands-on proficiency in AI, Python, ML, and Generative AI tools
+- Hands-on proficiency in AI, Python, ML, and Generative AI tools

-- NSQF-aligned pedagogical skills to teach AI confidently to Grades 9–12 students
+- NSQF-aligned pedagogical skills to teach AI to Grades 9–12 students

-- A completed, presentable AI capstone project for portfolio/academic use
+- Completed, presentable AI capstone project for portfolio/academic use

-- Priority pathway to mentor deployment through Project Praveen (paid opportunities)
+- Priority pathway to paid mentor deployment through Project Praveen

 🏠 For the School AI Ecosystem